Government of Canada actions to reduce air pollution

 Research on air pollution impacts

-Conducting research to better understand air pollution impacts on human health and the environment by:
+Conducting research and assessments to better understand air pollution impacts on human health and the environment by:

 - Assessing the health effects of traffic related air pollution, including potential health effects of gasoline exhaust and potential health effects of diesel exhaust